ak2yny/OpenHeroSelectGUI/README.md

  "OpenHeroSelectGUI.exe" and "Newtonsoft.JSON.dll" must be extracted to the same location as "OpenHeroSelect.exe".

  Run "OpenHeroSelectGUI.exe" and click a menulocation (white or black numbers).
 Then assign a character to that location by double-clicking on its name on the left list.
 If the number is black, it means that it is already assigned.
 Remove assigned heroes with the `Remove All` button or by selecting them in the list and pressing the Delete key.
+ For XML2, just double-click on characters on the left list.
+If you want to add more than 21 characters, you must manually enter a higher number in the "Current Position" field.

- Click `Run Marvel Ultimate Alliance` to run OHS and let it build herostat.engb and other files.
+ Click `Run Open Hero Select` to run OHS and let it build herostat.engb and other files.

 #### How can I modify rosters for the 50 roster hack?
  To add different locations (for 50RH etc.), type the number in the "Current Position" field and double-click on the hero you want to place there.

 #### How can I add more characters?
- Place the herostats in the  `mua/xml` folder.
-Rename the herostat and extension.
-All XML files in this folder and its sub-folder will be available in the program.
+ Place the herostats in the herostatFolder (by default `mua/xml` for MUA).
+Rename the herostat.
+All files in this folder and its sub-folders will be available in the program.

  You can use the reload button to update the list when Open Hero Select GUI is running.

  Examples:
- - Creating `chars/Ant-Man.txt` will make `Ant-Man` available without tree-structure.
+ - Creating `xml/Ant-Man.txt` will make `Ant-Man` available without tree-structure.
- - Creating `chars/MCU/Ant-Man.txt` will make `Ant-Man` available with a tree-structure, in the `MCU` sub-menu.
+ - Creating `xml/MCU/Ant-Man.txt` will make `Ant-Man` available with a tree-structure, in the `MCU` sub-menu.

-#### How can I change the path to MUA?
+#### How can I change the path to MUA/XML2?
  Use the OpenHeroSelect.exe set-up dialogue.
 Paste the path with right-click, when prompted.

 #### What are Save Slots?